HM Prison Low Newton

 HM Prison Low Newton is a closed prison for female adults and young offenders in Brasside, County Durham, England.
 The prison, which is operated by His Majesty's Prison Service, is next to HMP Frankland, a Category A men's prison.
-Notable inmates at the prison include formerly Rosemary West, as well as spree killer Joanna Dennehy and serial killer Lucy Letby.
+Notable inmates at the prison include formerly Rosemary West, as well as spree killer Joanna Dennehy.

 History

 Low Newton Prison was originally constructed in 1965 as a mixed remand centre for 65 males and 11 females.
 Additional accommodation was provided in 1975 and the capacity of the centre increased to 215, though the centre was normally overcrowded.
 Low Newton accommodated both male and female young persons and adult women until September 1998, when a re-role refurbishment programme commenced.
 Since 1998 HMP Low Newton has been an all-female jail taking female prisoners from across the north of England, as well as lifers and juveniles.

 In the same year an inmate from Low Newton had to be immobilised by a Taser stun-gun whilst visiting the University Hospital of North Durham.
 The prisoner was being treated for wounds to her thigh and groin, when she grabbed the prison officer to whom she was handcuffed.
 The inmate then held a pair of scissors to the throat of the officer and demanded drugs, before being stunned by the police.

 In February 2014 The Learning Shop, an initiative set up in the prison to improve women's mental health was closed due to lack of funding.
 The National Offender Management Service (NOMS), part of the Ministry of Justice, stated that similar support would still be available to prisoners.